dworschak/Witcher/MODDING.md

 This page lists some useful information for modders.

-### Tips & tricks
+### General

 - There is a 3 year discrepancy in the timeline between the dates from the books (used in the mod) and the video games (used in the wikis).
-Don't get confused by the mess CD project has created !
+Don't get confused by this mistake from CD project !

 ### Cultures

 When adapting vanilla elements (events, portrait, music, etc.), here is a rough association:

 - Temeria ~ German
 - Redania ~ Polish
 - Kaedwen ~ Russian